Wang Rulin

 Wang Rulin (王儒林 (Wáng Rúlín); born April 1953) is a Chinese politician and senior regional official.
-He is serving as Vice-Chairperson of the National People's Congress Agriculture and Rural Affairs Committee.
-From 2014 to 2016, Wang was the Communist Party Secretary of Shanxi province, where he managed anti-corruption efforts as part of the greater anti-corruption campaign under Xi Jinping.
+He is serving as Vice Chairperson of the National People's Congress Agriculture and Rural Affairs Committee.
+From 2014 to 2016, Wang was the Party Secretary of Shanxi, where he managed anti-corruption efforts as part of the greater anti-corruption campaign under Xi Jinping.
 Wang formerly served as Party Secretary (2012–14) and Governor (2009–12) of Jilin province.

 Biography

 Early life

 Wang Rulin was born in 1953 and is recorded as a native of Puyang, Henan province.
 During the Cultural Revolution, Wang worked in Fusong County, Jilin performing manual labour as a sent-down youth.
 He then went on to work for the local forestry production unit.
 He joined the Chinese Communist Party in November 1973.
 In 1975, he was recommended to partake in cadre training courses held by the Communist Party, and was then sent to work for the provincial administration of forestry and agriculture.
 He obtained a bachelor's degree at Jilin Agricultural University.
 In August, 1987, he became the provincial head of the Communist Youth League of China.
 In 1990, he went to study for a master's degree in economics from Jilin University.